Rental Car Accident Lawyer in Queens, NY

-Because New York City is a business and tourism destination, many cars on the road in Queens and other boroughs are rental cars.
+Because Queens is a business and tourism destination, many cars on the road are rental cars.
 If a driver is involved in a crash in a rental car, it may raise questions as to who is legally responsible for anyone who has been injured.

 Under New York’s no-fault insurance rules, a driver injured in a collision initially files a claim against their own Personal Injury Protection no-fault insurance.
 This can make it difficult to understand which company you should file a claim with after a rental car accident — the rental car agency or your own insurer.